-We have audited the financial statements of City of Watertown, New York as of and for the year ended June 30, 2012, and have issued our report thereon dated December 27, 2012.
+We have audited the financial statements of City of Watertown, New York as of and for the year ended June 30, 2013, and have issued our report thereon dated December 17, 2013, which contained an unmodified opinion on those financial statements.
 Our audit was conducted for the purpose of forming an opinion on City of Watertown, New York's financial statements taken as a whole.
-The accompanying schedule of state transportation assistance expended is presented for purposes of additional analysis as required by Draft Part 43 of NYCRR, and is not a required part of the general purpose financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+The accompanying schedule of state transportation assistance expended is presented for purposes of additional analysis as required by Draft Part 43 of NYCRR, and is not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the Unites States of America.
+In our opinion, the schedule of expenditures of state transportation assistance expended is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.